AlaskaAirlines/WC-Generator/docs/gettingStarted.md

 When building the new web component, there are two servers you can use to test your component.

-Running `npm run serve` will start the polymer server where you can view your web component demo at http://localhost:3001/demo/.
+Running `npm run serve` will start the dev server where you can view your web component demo at http://localhost:3001/demo/.

 Running `npm run bundle:test` will start a Rollup server of bundled assets that you can view at http://localhost:10001/docs/.
 You can use the server to test the bundled output in modern and legacy browsers.

-## Editing your Polymer demo
+## Editing your demo

 While building a web component, being able to see the component in the browser is essential.
-Located in `/demo/index.html` is a Polymer pre-configured demo file.
+Located in `/demo/index.html` is a pre-configured demo file.
 Use the following pattern to set up your web component in the demo HTML.

 ```html
 <demo-snippet>